Sometimes getting pregnant takes longer than expected, and that can feel difficult.

 Who needs IVF?

-Many cases of infertility can be helped with IVF.
-However, the chances of pregnancy are very variable and depend on the cause of your infertility.
-When you are seen at the clinic we will discuss the most suitable type of treatment for you and give you an estimate of your chance of becoming pregnant.
+Your chances of becoming pregnant vary and depend on the reasons behind your fertility challenges.
+When you visit the clinic, we’ll talk through the most suitable treatment options for you and give you an honest estimate of your likelihood of success.

 What does IVF involve?